cngzlsh/My-ML-Projects/README.md

 - Some nouns are not recognised e.g. apfel even though this exists in the training set
 - Some grammar are not correct e.g. sie kommt = she comes; sie kommen = they come.
 ##### Rooms for improvement:
+- Get more training examples. e.g. from a human translated book
 - Modify models with more layers and dimensions
 - Increase batch size
 - Implement beam search algorithm